 By far the biggest game breaking issues was the lack of a particular resource, coal to be specific.

 This game has a myriad of impressive weapons, armors and equipment you can craft.
 You are teased with gold armor chest plates, green ademite battle helms… But you see, coal is the key material required to smelt the high end materials.
 Gold is abundant, so why the hell is crappy worthless coal so rare!?
 Actually rare is the wrong word, coal down right does not exist in this game.
 So basically there is no real progression system as 80% of the items cannot be crafted without coal.
 Pisses me the fuck off, you know why?
 Because I actually WANT to play this game properly.
 I love the concept and general execution.
 This game dangles the carrot in front of your face and doesn’t deliver on it’s promise.

 It’s a damn shame because this game could be great.
 It could be a hit.

-But It in it’s current state is no a game i could recommend you buy.
+But in it’s current state, it’s not a game I could recommend.

 The game has had a dozen updates, and still the problems persist.

 Sigh..
 I really hope they manage to slowly fix this game, because it has real potential.